Baard Madsen Haugland: Biography

-Haugland was mayor (ordførar) of Stord from 1864.
+Haugland was mayor (ordførar) of Stordøen Municipality from 1864.
 In 1870, he entered the Norwegian Parliament as a representative of Søndre Bergenhus amt (now Hordaland).
 He was Minister of Finance 1884-1888 and member of the Council of State Division in Stockholm 1888-1889 and 1895-1896 under Prime Minister Johan Sverdrup.

 Haugland was made a member of the Order of St. Olav in 1886 and received the Commander's Cross 1st class in 1895.
 He was also made a commander of the Order of the Polar Star.
 He died in Stockholm during the spring of 1896 and was buried at Vår Frelsers gravlund in Oslo.